 Our Top 10 Potato Toppers:

 Group toppings on an elevated tray to add interest and make the buffet more efficient.
-Put toppings in the order they might get added to the potatoes -- for example, have butter, sour cream, and cheese before the salsa and avocado chunks.
-Remember to set out a scoop or spoon for each topping!
+Put toppings in the order they might get added to the potatoes—for example, put your butter out first, right next to your potatoes.
+Then add Hidden Valley® Original Ranch® Dips Mix made with fresh sour cream for a zesty topping.
+And finally, put out freshly chopped veggies and variety of grated cheese before your salsa, avocado chunks, or bacon bits.

 Impress party guests with already-made cocktails that fit the casual party theme.
 Put a twist on the traditional Bloody Mary (with light beer instead of vodka) and a classic lemonade shandy (with ginger ale) in clear pitchers.
 Don't forget the ice -- estimate a pound per guest -- and veggie garnishes (such as celery and pickles) for the Spicy Beer Mary.
 Both recipes are available, below.